OUR RANGER PROGRAM

 - Camp sites.

-The rangers aim is to ensure that the natural environment is sufficiently managed and protected by learning from their elders and each other.
+The rangers aim to ensure the natural environment is sufficiently managed and protected by learning from their elders and each other.
 We also share our concerns and cultural and environmental aspirations with the wider community.

 Our Yuku Baja Muliku Rangers are working on country to develop sustainable land and sea management practices for the future, by performing a number of duties, including: